-Core Performance Standard Definition of Core Performance Standard Examples of Required Activities (not all inclusive) preventive need against development of skin breakdown • Perform cardiopulmonary Physical Strength Physical strength sufficient to perform the full range of required patient care activities resuscitation Push and/or pull 250 pounds Lift and/or move heavy objects weighing between 25 and 50 pounds Mobility Physical ability sufficient to move from room to room and maneuver in small spaces; full range of motion to twist, bend, stoop, squat, reach above shoulders and below waist and move quickly; manual and finger dexterity; and hand-eye coordination to perform nursing activities Walk without a cane, walker, or crutches in order to ambulate patient and provide bedside care Move around work and/or treatment areas.
+Core Performance Standard Definition of Core Performance Standard Examples of Required Activities (not all inclusive) preventive need against development of skin breakdown • Perform cardiopulmonary resuscitation Physical Strength Physical strength sufficient to perform the full range of required patient care activities Push and/or pull 250 pounds Lift and/or move heavy objects weighing between 25 and 50 pounds Mobility Physical ability sufficient to move from room to room and maneuver in small spaces; full range of motion to twist, bend, stoop, squat, reach above shoulders and below waist and move quickly; manual and finger dexterity; and hand-eye coordination to perform nursing activities Walk without a cane, walker, or crutches in order to ambulate patient and provide bedside care Move around work and/or treatment areas.
 Position oneself in the environment in order to render care without obstructing the position of other team members and/or equipment Emotional/ Behavioral Emotional stability and appropriate behavior sufficient to assume responsibility and accountability for actions Deal with the unexpected, such as frequently changing client status Handle strong emotions Be flexible with changing environments and schedules in both classes and clinical settings Be able to work in close quarters with clients, classmates, nursing faculty, and

-Core Performance Standard

-Definition of Core Performance Standard

-Examples of Required Activities (not all inclusive)

-members of the healthcare teams

-- Focus attention on task - Monitor own emotions and be able to keep emotions under control in classroom and clinical environments - Establish a therapeutic relationship and communicate in a supportive manner - Maintain empathetic, flexible, culturally sensitive, therapeutic relationships with others - Accept accountability and responsibility for one's actions - Comply with both the ethical and legal standards of the nursing profession - Express compassion, empathy, and a caring concern for others - Demonstrate initiative, motivation, and diligence - Display integrity, honesty, and responsibility - Display respect, sensitivity, and tolerance for diverse populations - Demonstrate comfort with close physical appearance and demeanor; demonstrate ability to communicate with patients, supervisors, and other members of the healthcare team to achieve a positive and safe work environment.
-Follow instructions and safety protocols
+Core Performance Standard Definition of Core Performance Standard Examples of Required Activities (not all inclusive) members of the healthcare teams Focus attention on task Monitor own emotions and be able to keep emotions under control in classroom and clinical environments Establish a therapeutic relationship and communicate in a supportive manner Professional Attitudes and Interpersonal Skills Present professional appearance and demeanor; demonstrate ability to communicate with patients, supervisors, and other members of the healthcare team to achieve a positive and safe work environment.
+Follow instructions and safety protocols Maintain empathetic, flexible, culturally sensitive, therapeutic relationships with others Accept accountability and responsibility for one's actions Comply with both the ethical and legal standards of the nursing profession Express compassion, empathy, and a caring concern for others Demonstrate initiative, motivation, and diligence Display integrity, honesty, and responsibility Display respect, sensitivity, and tolerance for diverse populations Demonstrate comfort with close physical